 - Steep learning curve for new users

-- Advanced analytics locked behind higher plans
+- Advanced analytics are locked behind higher plans

 - Customer support reviews are mixed